 All school district business expenses to be reimbursed must be approved by the supervising administrator.
 Such expenses to be reimbursed may include transportation, meals, lodging, registration fees, required materials, parking fees and other reasonable and necessary school district business-related expenses.

-Requests for reimbursement must be itemized on the official school district form and are to be submitted to the designated administrator.
+A. Requests for reimbursement must be itemized on the official school district form and are to be submitted to the designated administrator.
 Receipts for lodging, commercial transportation, registration and other reasonable and necessary expenses must be attached to the reimbursement form.

-All contract provisions for expense reimbursements must meet IRS regulations.
+C. All contract provisions for expense reimbursements must meet IRS regulations.
 If there are any contract provisions that appear to be inconsistent with IRS regulations, the expense reimbursed under these provisions will be reported by the district accounting office to the IRS and the employee on the employee's W-2 form.

 IV.
 Request Procedure